gear-foundation/academy/docs/02-basic/02-program-basics/message-handling.md

 # Message Handling

-The Gear Protocol allows users and programs to interact with other users and programs via messages.
+The Vara network allows users and programs to interact with other users and programs via messages.
 Messages can contain a payload that will be able to be processed during message execution.
 Interaction with messages is possible thanks to the module [`gstd::msg`](https://docs.gear.rs/gstd/msg/index.html):

 ```rust
 use gstd::msg;